why Boxed Inc. [BOXD] is a Good Choice for Investors After New Price Target of $11.50

 June 15, 2022: Oppenheimer 22nd Annual Consumer Growth and E-Commerce Virtual Conference: Boxed is hosting a fireside chat which will begin at 3:00 p.m.
 ET.

-The stocks have a year to date performance of -89.71 percent and weekly performance of -60.50 percent.
-The stock has been moved at -85.40 percent over the last six months.
-The stock has performed -86.32 percent around the most recent 30 days and changed -85.66 percent over the most recent 3-months.

-If compared to the average trading volume of 589.13K shares, BOXD reached to a volume of 6465418 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 1.30M shares, BOXD reached a trading volume of 12031805 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BOXD shares is $11.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BOXD stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.